gnomadic/tavern-protocol/docs/README.md

 ### Unlocking Developers

-For developers, the Tavern Protocol opens new doors of opportunity by offering a comprehensive framework for building decentralized games components.
-Developers can create immersive and unique gaming experiences to share with the community of Game Creators. &#x20;
+For developers, the Tavern Protocol opens new doors of opportunity by offering a comprehensive framework for building decentralized gameplay components.
+Developers can create immersive and unique gaming experiences to share with the community of Game Creators.

 ## Game Creation and Management

 The Tavern Protocol facilitates the creation and management of blockchain-based games through its core components:

-* **Entities:** Store and manage game data securely on the blockchain, including player details, item attributes, and game state information.
+* **Entities:** Store and manage game data uniquely associated with a game, including player details, item attributes, and game state information.
 * **Modules (Components):** Pre-built components that handle specific actions within games, such as player movement, combat mechanics, and inventory management.
 * **Flows:** Customizable sequences of modules that define gameplay logic, allowing for dynamic and engaging gaming experiences.